Kalihani Pass Trek

 Day 06: Base of Kalihani Pass - Rani Sui (3400m)

 Duration: 6 hours

-The trail traces back to Riyali Thach and goes further to Rani Sui, where there is a small mountain pond.
+We retrace our steps to Riyali Thach and go further to Rani Sui, where there is a small mountain pond.

 Day 07: Rani Sui - Bogi Thach (3000m)